44agrawalsparsh/STAT-4830-sparsh-project/docs/assignments/week3_submission.md

 - **Unexpected challenges**

 I wasn't expecting simulating a single episode (draft) to take this long.
 I am a little bit worried about how much compute I will need for this game.
+It can take up to 15 minutes to simulate even a simplified draft.

 I wonder if I eliminate the variance component of the game and focus solely on the raw mean score - with more complexities surrounding information assymetry - I will get a faster game to simulate that better mimics the real world scenario.
 In my tests, variance seems to play very little role in affecting the order of ranks across the agents.
 In the real world the distributions of performances for players are not normal either so the value add of modelling variances may be unneccessary.